When to Euthanize an Aggressive Dog

 These five options are the only options that any dog owner has when faced with a behavior issue, whether it's simple or complex.

-My goal in situations where behavioral euthanasia is or should be considered is to provide an overview of what their options are, give them a professional prognosis for their dog's specific case, and provide support for them no matter what their decision may be.
+My goal in situations where behavioral euthanasia is or should be considered is to provide an overview of what the options are, give a professional prognosis for a dog's specific case, and provide support no matter what the decision may be.
 I believe that it is unethical for me as a dog trainer or behavior consultant to tell them that they should put their dog down.
 That is not my decision to make.
-My job is to make sure they understand the potential risks and liabilities of living with an aggressive dog.
+My job is to make sure they understand the potential risks and liabilities of living with an aggressive dog as well as what options may still be worthwhile to try.

 get professional advice about rehoming or euthanizing your dog